Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You may also like <a href="http://www.fibonaccilifechart.com/blog/the-purpose-of-life-and-golden-ratio-explained" target="_blank">The purpose of life and golden ratio explained</a>.

-<br /><br />

 The golden ratio 1.618033988749894... is a simplified expression of this entire point space and the flower of life from zero dimension as a single number value that can be infinitely computed to higher accuracy.

 <br /><br />